 To Refresh

 Want to refresh your bread after a few days?
-Dampen the entire crust lightly with a watery mist.
-Place the loaf for 5 to 10 minutes, depending on the size of the loaf, in an oven that is preheated to 350°F. This should work once, but perhaps not twice with the same loaf.
+Dampen the entire crust generously with a watery mist.
+Depending on the size of the loaf, place it in an oven preheated to 350°F for 5 to 10 minutes.
+This will rejuvenate the loaf once, but do not try it twice.

 However, refrain from microwaving leftover bread as it will become rubbery.
 Toast it instead.